Meuh-Factory/womoobox/README.md

 ----------------
 By default, your django project will use a sqlite database backend.
 You can choose an other djando-supported backend.
 Please refer to the [official django docs](https://docs.djangoproject.com/en/1.7/ref/databases/).

-For production deploiments, please also refer to the [official django docs](https://docs.djangoproject.com/en/1.7/howto/deployment/checklist/).
+For production deployments, please also refer to the [official django docs](https://docs.djangoproject.com/en/1.7/howto/deployment/checklist/).